hendriau/hendriau.github.io/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: I am committed to increasing representation in who completes research, what questions are asked, and for whom the research benefits.
+bio: I am committed to increasing opportunities for all people, especially those who have had limited resources and exposure to studying statistics and science.
+I am motivated to ask novel research questions and ensuring the research is robust and accurate.
 My research interests include developing and applying statistical/machine learning methods across genomics and biomedical informatics to better understand and inform health and disease.

 ##education:
 ##  courses: